x-govuk/govuk-components/README.md

 ## Example use

 This library allows components to be rendered with Rails' `render` method or via the provided helpers.
-Here we'll use the `govuk_accordion` to render an accordion.
+Here we'll use the `govuk_tabs` to render three tabbed sections.

 ```erb
 <%= govuk_tabs(title: 'Days of the week') do |component| %>